Kotlin/KEEP/proposals/context-parameters.md

 ### JVM ABI and Java compatibility

-**§29** *(JVM and Java compatibility)*: In the JVM a function with context parameters is represented as a regular function with the context parameters situated at the *beginning* of the parameter list.
-The name of the context parameter, if present, is used as the name of the parameter.
+**§29** *(JVM and Java compatibility)*: In the JVM a function with context parameters is represented as a function with additional parameters.
+In particular, the order is:
+1. Context parameters, if present;
+2. Extension receiver, if present;
+3. Regular value parameters.

-* Note that parameter names do not impact JVM ABI compatibility.
+* Note that parameter names do not impact JVM ABI compatibility, but we use the names given in parameter declarations as far as possible.

 ## Q&A about design decisions